This article was fact-checked by our editors and Christina Taylor, MBA, senior manager of tax operations for Credit Karma Tax®.

-It’s been nearly three years since marriage equality became the law of the land.
+It’s been several years since marriage equality became the law of the land.

 Since then, the number of same-sex marriages has increased, most Americans support allowing same-sex couples to wed, and the majority of people of all sexual orientations say love is the top reason to get married.
 What’s more, legally married same-sex couples have access to the same federal income tax breaks and benefits that heterosexual couples have long enjoyed.

 “In terms of federal income tax filing for same-sex and opposite-sex married couples, there are not that many differences anymore,” says Rosalind W. Sutch, a CPA and shareholder of Philadelphia-based Drucker & Scaccetti, an accounting firm that specializes in serving LGBTQ clients.

 Still, taxes can be confusing.
 Some same-sex married couples still may have questions related to their filing statuses on federal and state returns, as well as deductions and credits that may benefit them.
 In fact, more than a quarter of same-sex spouses polled by Credit Karma Tax®, in a March 2018 survey of 155 respondents, say they are still moderately confused about selecting a filing status.

 - State status questions

 - Adoption credit